 As our dealer and distributor, DZERO.CO.UK make and sell all these as kits and parts, though if you want to make them more personal or have some time / knowledge, then they are not too challenging with the right splicing tools.
 The Class Assoc recommends Harken blocks and FSE Robline ropes as they are standard on the D-Zero, though any blocks, cleats or rope manufacturers are permitted.

 Click on each picture to see if a larger version of the smaller images with more detail is available.

 Please Note: Making some of these modifications may affect your warranty.
-If you have any concerns please speak to Suntouched Sailboats prior to making them.
-The class association cannot be held responsible for any loss or damage caused as a result of modifications made to your boat.
+If you have any concerns please speak to the the Class Association or the Dealer prior to making them.
+The Class Association / Dealer cannot be held responsible for any loss or damage caused as a result of modifications made to your D-Zero.

 Alternative Halyard Storage on the Boom

 To prevent wash through and potential loss of the mast chocks it is no longer recommended to store the halyard under the shock cord that holds the chocks in.
 1 solution is a piece of shock cord on the mast.
 The other, as shown below, is to store it on the boom.

 Control Line Handles

 Control line handles, to assist grabbing the right rope when lots of water is washing over the bow on a breezy day.
 The ones used in the photo are trapeze handle discs made by Seasure, though there are several alternatives on the market.
 You could use the traditional ‘handle’ style ones but these look much more ‘pimp’ and work well according to the boat owner.